-To Close the Rear Window: Snap the support rod back into the clip and lower the engine cover or roof holder.
-Pull the rear window down until it is resting on the body, then push on the center of the back edge until it latches.
+To Close the Rear Window: Snap the support rod back into the clip and lower the engine cover.
+Pull the rear window down until it is resting on the body, then push on the centre of the back edge until it latches.
 Make sure it is securely closed before driving away.